Data updated daily

 With that in mind, this section will demonstrate how to implement two actionable investing screens to the already-useful materials stocks list.

-The first screen that we’ll implement is for stocks with high dividend yields.
-More specifically, we’ll screen for stocks with dividend yields between 2% and 5% (since many stocks with yields above 5% are at risk of experiencing a dividend cut, particularly in the cyclical materials sector).
+The first screen that we’ll implement is for materials stocks with high dividend yields.
+More specifically, we’ll screen for materials stocks with high dividend yields between 2% and 5% (since many stocks with yields above 5% are at risk of experiencing a dividend cut, particularly in the cyclical materials sector).

 Screen 1: High Yield Materials Stocks